jennayuann/LendMIT/design/concepts/Final-Design-File.md

   - Expire triggers downstream actions (intent clearing, deletion) rather than hard-deleting directly
 - Added a simple contact flow with a new query:
   - UserAuthentication.getEmail(user) returns owner’s email; UI opens a one-click Outlook draft
-- Introduced a rich, navigable notification center:
+- Introduced a navigable notification center:
   - NotificationLog list/get endpoints return parsed content for UI rendering and deep-linking to posts
 - Operational polish:
   - Email sending is best-effort and non-blocking (works even on SMTP-restricted hosts: throws an error in console log instead of sending the email)